D20 Tabletop Roleplaying Game Gift Ideas that Aren’t Just More TTRPGs (or Dice)

 https://a.co/d/6TfVkkM

-TTRPG books have less in common with less in common than your standard, run-of-the-mill bound volumes on your bookshelves than they do those collections of recipes we call the cookbook.
+TTRPG books have less in common with than your standard, run-of-the-mill bound volumes on your bookshelves than they do those collections of recipes we call the cookbook.
 That is because both aren’t meant to be read, they are meant to be used.
 Sure, you can just get a TTRPG book to read it, but its truest purpose is to be used at the table when running the game.
 Just as this book stand was designed to help chefs use a cookbook in their kitchen, it can be repurposed to help a game master run an adventure or new ruleset by allowing them to keep the book open and in plain view as they run.
 Forget GM screens with information that may be useful–this allows you to always have the book open to the page that is definitely useful.

 18. For the Game Master Who Keeps Strict Time Records: